training-datalab/tufte-working-papers/README.md

 ## Submissions

-Submissions can be made to the email address of our associate editor jaquelin.morillo@training-datalab.com.
+Submissions can be made to the email address of our associate editor jaquelin.morillo@training-datalab.com or working-papers@training-datalab.com.